Gary Whitta: Screenwriting

 In addition to contributing to periodicals, Whitta has written a number of screenplays and TV episodes.
 A partial list, including the text of those which were not picked up, could at one time be found on his homepage.

 Whitta has found Hollywood success as the screenwriter of the film The Book of Eli.
 He was also working on a script known as the "Monkey Project" with Chris Weston, which would have reimagined the classic Buddhist novel Journey to the West (and the related classic television series Monkey) as an animated series.
 However, Weston pulled out of the project.

 He wrote the script for the action thriller film Undying.
 His latest screenwriting work was the sci-fi film After Earth.
 He was hired to script the first Star Wars stand-alone film, Rogue One, directed by Gareth Edwards.
 On 9 January 2015, he was announced to have amicably parted ways with the film.

 On 27 October 2016, Variety reported that Warner Bros., Village Roadshow and Team Downey had put together a writers' room for the third of the Guy Ritchie Sherlock Holmes movies, with several top names, including Whitta, Nicole Perlman, Justin Malen, Geneve Dworet-Robertson and Kieran Fitzgerald.

 Game development

 Whitta has written for Duke Nukem Forever, Prey, and Gears of War.
 He has also consulted on general game design for Microsoft, Electronic Arts, Activision, Midway Games, and others.
 More recently, Whitta was tapped to oversee the narrative development of Telltale Games' episodic video game adaptation of The Walking Dead, while writing its fourth episode.
 Though he left Telltale after completing the first season, he returned to help complete The Walking Dead: The Final Season.
 He serves as a story consultant on Halo 5: Guardians.

+He also developed Lewdle, a variant of the Wordle game.